TGITS/docker-compose-examples/redis-docker-compose-examples/README.md

 ![Accessing the workbench](./pics/accessing_the_workbench.png)

 You can also install the desktop client which is an Electron app and works in a similar way.
+The only attention point is for the Redis instance host : it should be `127.0.0.1` or `localhost`, as you access the instance form _outside docker_ and not `redis`.

 ## Stopping the container